Health Care & Medication

 • Information about your financial assets, such as bank account or investment account statements

-How do I apply for Georgia ABD Medicaid?
+How do I apply for Georgia Medicaid?

 There are a few different ways you can apply for Medicaid in Georgia.
 Read below to learn more about which option might be right for you.